aurelia/aurelia.github.io-old/README.md

 This is the most common task.

-First make sure your sibling `my-projects/blog/` repo is up to date.
+1. make sure your sibling `my-projects/blog/` repo is up to date.

+2. Run either:

+    ```
     npx au-site blog publish [file]
+    ```
+    The "file" is a file name in `my-projects/blog/drafts/` folder.
     > Use `npx` to make sure running locally installed `au-site` provided by aurelia/site-generator.

-The "file" is a file name in `my-projects/blog/drafts/` folder.
+    Or:
+    ```
+    npm run blog
+    ```
+    and choose the blogs you wish to publish.

-The above command will move the draft file from drafts folder to published folder. **Make sure to commit the change to aurelia/blog repo.**
+The above step will move the draft file from drafts folder to published folder. **Make sure to commit the change to aurelia/blog repo.**

 The above command will also build a new blog page in current project.
 Commit the change to publish to GitHub pages.